Russian communists win support as Putin party fades

 Until Sunday.

 Not that the Communist Party's doubling of its vote to about 20 percent presages any imminent assault on power.
-The memories of repression in the old communist Soviet Union, the labor camps and the regimentation are still too fresh for many.
-But vote for the Party they did, if perhaps with gritted teeth.
+The memories of repression in the old communist Soviet Union, the labor camps and the "Red Terror" are still too fresh for many.
+But vote they did, if perhaps with gritted teeth.

 "With sadness I remember how I passionately vowed to my grandfather I would never vote for the Communists," Yulia Serpikova, 27, a freelance location manager in the film industry, told Reuters.
 "It's sad that with the ballot in hand I had to tick the box for them to vote against it all."